Skip to main content.

 Before starting

-1. Contributors: Make sure to sign up on the Hacktoberfest official website, get in contact with your mentor if you requested one, and check out issues on sites with the Hacktoberfest label.
+1. Contributors: Make sure to sign up on the Hacktoberfest official website, contact your mentor if you request one, and check out issues on sites with the Hacktoberfest label.

-If you've signed up to the VC Hacktoberfest Initiative, you can access to your dashboard here.
+If you've signed up for the VC Hacktoberfest Initiative, you can access your dashboard here.

 2. Mentors: Make sure you include "Hacktoberfest" as a label in your project's topics section (found in "About" on your repository).
 This is how you opt-in to Hacktoberfest.